mezau532/smart_commuter/README.md

 ## Project Description
 This is a mobile app that can be used to find public/ride share transportation in the metro area, which allows people to check arrival time for a specific stop, check the best ride for their trip(uber,lyft OR trimet), etc(will add more).
 Our general idea of this app is to provide a friendly and easy use app to users.
 Easy and friendly outlook, with needed features, allowing users easyly meet their needs while using public transportaion. <br />
-This app is written in Java and XML.

 ## Project Structure
 The app will have features